JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ```@example schelling
 import Statistics: mean
-data_mean = Agents.aggregate(data, [:step, :min_to_be_happy, :numagents],  mean)
+data_mean = Agents.aggregate(data, [:step, :min_to_be_happy, :numagents],  mean);
+select!(data_mean, Not(:replicate_mean))
 ```

-Note that the second argument takes the column names on which to split the data.
+Note that the second argument takes the column names on which to split the data, i.e., it denotes which columns should not be aggregated.
 It should include the `:step` column and any parameter that changes among simulations.
 But it should not include the `:replicate` column.